minibolt-guide/minibolt/guide/bonus/lightning/balance-of-satoshis.md

 ---

-[Balance of Satoshis](https://github.com/alexbosworth/balanceofsatoshis){:target="_blank"} (BoS), created and maintained by LND developper Alex Bosworth, is a tool to work with LND.
-The most used feature of BoS is the rebalancing command that allows to manage your channels liquidity (which is the main focus of this guide), but BoS contains now many other lightning tools outside liquidity management (such as the creation of a node monitoring Telegram bot which is explained below).
+[Balance of Satoshis](https://github.com/alexbosworth/balanceofsatoshis){:target="_blank"} (BoS), created and maintained by LND developer Alex Bosworth, is a tool to work with LND.
+The most used feature of BoS is the rebalancing command that allows you to manage your channels liquidity (which is the main focus of this guide), but BoS contains now many other lightning tools outside liquidity management (such as the creation of a node monitoring Telegram bot which is explained below).

 Difficulty: Medium
 {: .label .label-yellow }